open-rpa/docs/docs/flow/Build-from-source.md

 You can now access openflow web on [http://localhost.openiap.io](http://localhost.openiap.io)

+#### Building docker image
+From version 1.5 the docker images is now using build images, so simply run `npm run compose` to compile an image with :version and :edge tag
+This will also try to publish to docker hub, if you don't have an account, just ignore the error To compile with :latest and :version tag use
+`npm run latest`

+### Support

-For further help or education contact [OpenIAP](https://openiap.io/) for a support agreement
+For further help or education reach out on the forum, or contact [OpenIAP](https://openiap.io/) for a consulting